tiliado-archives/nuvola-app-this-is-my-jam/README.md

 This is My Jam for Nuvola Player 3
 ==================================

+**Note:** This Is My Jam [ceased operation](http://thisismyjam.tumblr.com/post/126260430022/jam-preserves) and was converted [into an archive](https://www.thisismyjam.com/).
+This integration is not maintained anymore.

 Integration of This is My Jam into your linux desktop via [Nuvola Player](https://github.com/tiliado/nuvolaplayer).

 Support
 -------